LuaLS/lua-language-server-rust/README.md

 # Runtime

-The current default runtime is LuaJIT, but JIT is not enabled.
-Performance is better with `jit.off()`.
+The current default runtime is 5.4

 # Build Support